artxcoder/iOS-Swift-Calculator-App/README.md

 1. Launch the application on your iOS device.
 2. Use the buttons to input numbers and perform calculations.
 3. Tap "=" to see the result.
-4. Tap "C" to clear the input.
+4. Tap "AC" to clear the input.

 ## Testing